-The one exploration and developmental stock that will always benefit in a bad economic times are the precious metal sectors.
+The one exploration and developmental stock that will always benefit in bad economic times are the precious metal sectors.
 The motive here is to own any kind of stock that is perceived as a hedge for the collapsing dollar or possible demise of the dollar.

 In times of war or political tension, even if the economy is bad, those exploration or developmental stocks dealing with weapons and the military will be perceived as having high value and will become fads as traders flock to those stocks.